Lortab Side Effects, Abuse & Addiction

 Summary

 Lortab is a narcotic pain reliever made of hydrocodone and acetaminophen.
-Physicians prescribe it to relieve pain in people suffering from moderate to severe pain, but many misuse it due to its euphoric effects.
+Healthcare providers prescribe it to people with moderate to severe pain, but some misuse it due to its euphoric effects.

-Abuse of Lortab can lead to addiction, overdose, and other serious health problems.
-This is why precautions should be taken when taking the drug, such as avoiding alcohol and certain medications.
+Lortab misuse can lead to addiction, overdose, and other serious health problems.
+This is why you should take precautions to avoid developing an addiction to this drug.

-Treatment options, such as MAT and behavioral therapy, are available if you or a loved one is struggling with Lortab addiction.
-Aftercare services can help people abstain from Lortab and other substance use disorders.
+Treatment options, such as MAT and behavioral therapy, are available if you or a loved one struggles with Lortab addiction.
+Sober living homes and support groups can also help you maintain sobriety.

 What's Next?